slab/delta/README.md

 ### Retain Operation

-Retain operations have a Number `retain` key defined representing the number of characters to keep (other libraries use the name keep or skip).
+Retain operations have a Number `retain` key defined representing the number of characters to keep (other libraries might use the name keep or skip).
 An optional `attributes` key can be defined with an Object to describe formatting changes to the character range.
 A value of null in the `attributes` Object represents removal of that key.

 *Note: It is not necessary to retain the end of a document as this is implied.*